samstav/simpl/README.md

 All calls are supported flat off of the root or under a tenant ID.
 Calls off of the root require administrative privileges and will return all objects from all tenants (ex. /environments vs /T1000/environments)

-All calls to GET /deployments and GET /workflows may be optionally paginated by offset and limit.
+All calls to GET /deployments and GET /workflows may be optionally paginated by `offset` and `limit`. `limit` will be capped at 100 if a higher value is passed.

 ### List of all calls